proconnect-gouv/idp-status-monitoring/TEST_STRATEGY.md

 - **Timeout & concurrency coverage** for production reliability
 - **Reliable test infrastructure** with tested mocks

-The 47 tests cover all critical business logic, edge cases for timeouts and high-concurrency scenarios, AND the test infrastructure itself, ensuring comprehensive and reliable test coverage.
+The 58 tests cover all critical business logic, edge cases for timeouts and high-concurrency scenarios, AND the test infrastructure itself, ensuring comprehensive and reliable test coverage.

+## Integration Test Consistency

+All integration tests follow consistent patterns:

+- **Consistent env creation**: `const env = createDockerEnv(import.meta.dir);`
+- **Serial execution**: All tests use `test.serial()` to avoid race conditions
+- **Wait for log messages**: Use `waitForLogMessage()` for RabbitMQ connections instead of checking service state
+- **Structured test flow**: Setup → Consumer checks → Producer checks → Endpoint tests → Cleanup
+- **Fast healthchecks**: All compose files use 1s intervals for rapid startup
+- **Clean shutdown**: All tests use `env[Symbol.asyncDispose]()` with 30s timeout